 Istanbul can be considered as Turkiye’s capital of culture and fashion and offers many shopping opportunities.
 The shopping variety of the city ranging from traditional and modern products makes Istanbul an attraction center for shopping lovers.
 As being a very big metropolis, travelers can easily find almost every world brand in the shopping malls and the districts of Istanbul.
 Istanbul has everything for every budget and style.
 From popular outdoor markets, bazaars, carpet & kilim workshops, copper working shops, antique and handicraft shops, to designer shops, traditional shops, modern department stores and very big shopping centers; shopping is one of the best things to do in Istanbul.
 Our meeting venue, Wyndham Grand Istanbul Levent Hotel is near Ozdilek Park Shopping Center, Kanyon Shopping Center, Metro City Shopping Center, Zorlu Center Shopping Mall, Akmerkez Shopping Center.Tipping

 All emergency numbers has been collected under the roof of 112.
 This is the number to reach the police emergency center.
 According to type of emergency case, the police inform other locations such as Ambulance, Fire, Police, Traffic, Gendarme.

-+ MEMBERS NEED TO LOG IN "OPCA WEBSITE" TO REGISTER OPCA 6TH AGM ISTANBUL, TURKEY!
++ MEMBERS NEED TO LOG IN "OPCA WEBSITE" TO REGISTER OPCA 6TH AGM ISTANBUL, TURKIYE!

-+ NON-MEMBERS NEED TO CONTACT OPCA MANAGEMENT TO REGISTER OPCA 6TH AGM ISTANBUL, TURKEY!
++ NON-MEMBERS NEED TO CONTACT OPCA MANAGEMENT TO REGISTER OPCA 6TH AGM ISTANBUL, TURKIYE!